stefapi/vagrant-debian/README.md

 Vagrant-Debian is a program to create vagrant boxes from Debian repositories

 In order to run, you need:
-- a Debian linux system
+- a Debian linux system (maybe it works on Ubuntu)
 - Virtualbox (if not install Vagrant-Debian will install it for you)
 - Vagrant (Same, it's installed if not detected)
+- a working -- and fast -- internet connection (about 500 MB will be downloaded)

 To run, just type on command line:
 ``` bash
 vagrant-debian create --add --clean --headless
 ```

-This will silently download the Debian media, lauch a virtualbox with the media, install the debian system, add mecessary packages and create a runnable and minimal vagrant box.
+This will silently download the Debian media, launch a virtualbox instance with the media, install the debian system, add necessary packages and create a runnable and minimal vagrant box.

-The size of result box is about 300MB large.
+The size of created box is around 300MB large.

 Please use:
 ``` bash